ellejxl/reproduce/README.md

 </details>

-<details><summary>5.
-CV_Baron </summary>
+<details><summary>5. within_study </summary>

   1).
-Move the selected dataset into the (**home directory?) folder: the selected dataset "Baron_human.rds" is outputted from processing_Baron.R (which is already run in Step 4 above)
+Move the selected dataset into the (**home directory?) folder: for example, the selected dataset "Baron_human.rds" is outputted from processing_Baron.R (which is already run in Step 4 above)

   2).
-Process the dataset: submit the shell script to process the Baron human pancreas dataset
+Process the dataset: submit the shell script to process the selected dataset
 ~~~
  sbatch cv_Baronhuman.sh
 ~~~
   3).
 Run the methods: submit the shell script to run each method's R script on the selected dataset.
 ~~~
- sbatch run_baron10.sh
+ sbatch run_cv.sh
 ~~~
 </details>